 A Tourist in Rome - Ostia Antica

 Ostia Antica was ancient Rome's seaport, at the mouth (ostium) of the Tiber River.
 Antica in the name means "old".
 It was a working town where imports and exports were transferred between seafaring ships and river boats, and where naval attacks were launched, and where the city was protected from invasion by river.
 After the the river changed course and the town was abandoned, the mud that buried Ostia protected it for us to see today.
 Visiting Ostia Antica involves a lot of walking; be sure to wear comfortable shoes.
 There is an on-site cafeteria about half way through the site, next to the small museum.
 Bring a water bottle, save it for refills on site; it can get very hot in the summer sun.
 Ostia Antica is similar to its more famous cousin, Pompeii, and this comparison might help you decide which to see.
 To get to Ostia Antica from Rome, you should take the blue (Line B) metro to Piramide, go up the escalator, turn immediately left and go down the steps into the Roma-Lido station.
 All trains from here go to Lido, passing Ostia Antica along the way.
 You can use a normal metro ticket or pass for the entire trip.
-Get out at the Ostia Antica stop, cross the highway using the pedestrian bridge, and continue straight, crossing a busy road.
-About 100 yards later, the entrance to Ostia Antica is on your left.
+Get out at the Ostia Antica Station, cross the highway using the pedestrian bridge, and continue straight, crossing a busy road.
+About 100 yards later, the entrance to Ostia Antica is on your left, proceed to the ticket office.
 Be sure to pick up a map, but realize it's only a high-quality map with no descriptions or explanations of the sights.
 I found the tourist guide pdf file (link at bottom of page) to be very helpful while touring the site.
 Maybe you can print it before you go.
 An audio guide might be available, but I didn't rent one so can't vouch for its quality.
+Instead, here is a Tourist Guide to the ancient site.

 The necropolis (cemetary) is located outside the city walls because that was mandated by law, just like it was in Rome.
 The niches in the walls of the mausoleums (two photos above) were for the urns which held the ashes of the cremated dead.
 Eventually we reach the Porta Romana (the gate closest to Rome) in the city wall (1st photo below).
 Just inside the gate is the Piazzale della Vittoria, which is a large basin once fed by a fountain, where animals could be watered (2nd photo below).
 A statue of Victory is at the end of the basin.